ICRAR/EAGLE/docs/graphs.rst

 ..
 ..
 The progression of a workflow from Logical Graph Template to Physical Graph

+.. _logical-graph-template:

 Logical Graph Template
 ----------------------

 A Logical Graph Template defines workflow structure.
 It includes components, edges, and exposed parameters, but no run-specific values.
-These exposed parameters can be defined as run-specific values as part of a ``graph configuration``, to simplify reuse of the template for different runs.
+These exposed parameters can be defined as run-specific values as part of a :doc:`graph configuration <graphConfigurations>`, to simplify reuse of the template for different runs.

 .. figure:: _static/images/components.png
   :width: 90%